Persikas Subang

-Perserikatan Sepakbola Indonesia Subang, (commonly known as Persikas Subang), is an Indonesian football team based in Subang Regency, West Java.
+Perserikatan Sepakbola Indonesia Subang, commonly known as Persikas, is an Indonesian football team based in Subang Regency, West Java.
 They last competed in the Liga 2.

 History

 For the first time in the club's history, Persikas Subang officially recruited the first foreign player during the club's existence.
 The first foreign player to join was Yevhen Bokhashvili from Ukraine.
 He joined to strengthen the team in 2024–25 Liga 2 season.

 Due to financial issues, Persikas sold their playing license in the Liga 2 to South Sumatra vice-governor Cik Ujang on 4 June 2025, who went on to establish Sumsel United that took over Persikas' spot in the league, a move that was ratified by the PSSI on 6 June 2025.
 However, despite withdrawing from the Liga 2, Persikas did not go defunct and instead set plans to start over from the lower leagues in the near future.